Higher Education and Student Affairs Administration (MS)

 Introduction

-The Higher Education and Student Affairs Administration master’s program (formerly known as College Student Personnel Administration) at Canisius College is a full time cohort-based course of study that prepares graduates for careers in student affairs administration in both private and public institutions of higher education.
+The Higher Education and Student Affairs Administration master’s program (formerly known as College Student Personnel Administration) at Canisius University is a full time cohort-based course of study that prepares graduates for careers in higher education at both private and public institutions.
 The program is grounded in a theory-to-practice philosophy based in Jesuit pedagogy and student affairs professional competencies.

 The course of study consists of 36 credit hours taken over two academic years.
 The HESAA program combines the in-class education of graduate coursework with the experiential learning of required internships to achieve its mission.
 Graduate assistantships are also available, which provide additional experience.